fffrontoffice/docker-cookbooks/RethinkDB/Dockerfile_rethink.md

 [About.me](http://about.me/johnzan)

-[Github](https://github.com/johnzan) Github - source for this as well as a PDF version for download
+[Github](https://github.com/johnzan) - source for this as well as a PDF version for download